Podcast

 Bo: That's a big part of what we've done as branding experts.
 Qualitative research has always been valuable to us as it informs us of how people feel.
 You can see it and feel it as opposed to research that gives you data.

-When you combine its results with the data, it makes it a lot easier to develop a name, come up with the ethos for the brand, the way it should look and feel and the way somebody is going to interact with it.
+When you combine its results with quantitative research, it makes it a lot easier to develop a name, come up with the ethos for the brand, the way it should look and feel and the way somebody is going to interact with it.

 Chris: It sounds like you use this qualitative research methodology – and we’ll talk a little bit about the process later – to pull these ideas and then the quantitative is about solidifying them by putting the numbers behind the reasoning.
 Is that accurate?